-After the second semester, it is required the successful completion of a module between one of the two subsections Fundamentals Analysis or Basics Linear.
-If this is not fulfilled, then after the third semester the successful completion of at least one of the modules General Overview Analysis or Overall Overview of Linear Algebra must be achieved.
-If this is not satisfied either, then the bachelor's degree program is eventually considered failed.
+After the second semester, the successful completion of a module between one of the two subsections Fundamentals Analysis or Basics Linear is required .
+If this is not fulfilled, the successful completion of at least one of the modules General Overview Analysis or Overall Overview of Linear Algebra must be achieved after the third semester.
+If this is not satisfied either, the bachelor's degree program is eventually considered failed.

 If you have earned 180 ECTS credits under the Examination Regulations, you will receive the academic degree of Bachelor of Science.

 - General study and examination regulations for Bachelor and Master courses (ASPO)

 - Subject-specific information for the bachelor program in Computational Mathematics (PO 2015)

 The examination board is responsible for